 The Town shall provide the property needed for the west side of the bridge including access ramps and access trail.

-At any such time that the Southern Village Park and Ride Lot is redeveloped, an equitable sharing of costs will be negotiated with the Developer Owner, Parcel Owner, or Representative.
+At any such time that the Southern Village Park and Ride Lot is redeveloped, an equitable sharing of maintenance costs will be negotiated with the Developer Owner, Parcel Owner, or Representative.

 5.12 Wilson Creek Preserve. – Updated information (March 20, 2015)